‘The War to End All Wars’: Kansas City’s National World War I Museum and Memorial

 IMG_4145

 The museum was a natural growth from one of the country’s best WWI memorials.
-The Kansas City WWI Memorial sits across from Union Station, just a few blocks from downtown.
+The Kansas City WWI Memorial sits across from Union Station, where millions of soldiers boarded trains eventually transporting them to the east coast, where they’d spend weeks on ships traveling across the Atlantic Ocean, to Europe to join allies in the war against Germany and its allies.

 IMG_4129